glo-fi/updatedFlowtbag/README.md

 Other distributions will likely have a similar package name.
 It is important that if you are compiling the program from source, you install the developement headers.

-## Compilation

-Once libpcap is installed, `go` will install the necessary go dependencies.
-Just build and install using go.

-   go get github.com/danielarndt/flowtbag

 ## Privacy Features